redhatci/ansible-collection-redhatci-ocp/CONTRIBUTING.md

 ### Merge Queue

 There is a set of CI pipelines that are run just before merging by [the merge queue mechanism of GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request-with-a-merge-queue).
 This allows to validate the merged PR before pushing them to main.
 This is important to avoid parallel merge of PRs that would break the collection.

+## Issues

+We welcome feedback!
+Open [issues](https://github.com/redhatci/ansible-collection-redhatci-ocp/issues) filling out as much as possible in the issue template.
+Providing an accurate way of reproducing the issue is critical in helping us identify the problem quicker.

+Before opening a new issue, please use the search feature to see if someone has not reported something similar.
+If there is an open issue you're experimenting and have additional information, please comment.
+Using "thumbs up" in an issue help us to give an indication on how many people is facing that problem.